adobebc/web-apps-sdk/API-endpoints/web-app-items/get-web-app-item-list.md

 To order the results in ascending order, just provide the system field name.
 If the results are to be sorted in descending order prefix the system field name with a `-` (dash).

+If no ordering is specified the items will be order by `name` ascending.

+When sorting the items using a specified field, in case of ties due to equal values for that field, items will be further sorted by `name`.

 #### Examples

 * Sorting ascending by name